Restore Compacted Soils

 Strategies for restoring overly compacted soils:

 - Top-dressing planting beds with several inches of compost will improve lightly compacted soils.
 Earthworms and other soil fauna will gradually pull it down into the soil, loosening it and improving water-holding capacity.
 A 2- or 3-inch layer of shredded leaf mulch or wood chips will provide similar benefits.

-- Cultivating the soil lightly, avoiding large plant roots.
-Incorporating compost into the soil can speed the healing process.
+- Cultivating the soil lightly, avoiding large plant roots and incorporating compost into the soil can speed the healing process.

 - More extreme physical aeration may be necessary to repair highly compacted soils.
-Caution should be taken when working under and around existing vegetation to avoid damaging the root system.
+Caution should be taken when working under and around existing vegetation to avoid damaging root systems.
 Tree experts can provide guidance on the most appropriate methods which may include air-excavating tools, vertical mulching or radial trenching.

 - Protect the soil from recompacting.
 Create pathways and use garden walls, fences or mulch to keep foot traffic off the soil.